rahulkumarpahwa/dsa-with-c-lang/readme.md

 9. Multiple Parenthesis Matching with stack.
 10. Infix to Postfix with stack.

+C. Queue.

+1. Queue implementation using arrays and methods like isEmpty, isFull, enqueue and dequeue.

 ## Topics to be covered:

 C. Queue.

-1. Queue implementation using arrays.
-2.
+1. other operations.

 D. Arrays.